 - Rheumatoid arthritis (RA).
 One research study found that taking a specific hyperimmune egg product (Immune26, Legacy for Life) for 2 months does not improve RA symptoms.

 - Diarrhea caused by rotavirus.
 Early research shows that taking hyperimmune egg from hens vaccinated with rotavirus can decrease diarrhea caused by rotavirus by a small amount in children aged 2-24 months.

 Children: Hyperimmune egg is POSSIBLY SAFE when used in children aged 2-24 months for up to 4 days.

 Egg allergy: Hyperimmune egg is made from chicken eggs.
 There is some concern that people who are allergic to chicken eggs might also be allergic to hyperimmune egg products.

-We currently have no information for HYPERIMMUNE EGG Interactions.
+We currently have no information for HYPERIMMUNE EGG overview.